Baqend/js-sdk/CONTRIBUTING.md

 The node tests can also be started with the build in mocha runner of IntelliJ.

-The browser based test can beused with your local installed chrome with:
+The browser based test can be used with your local installed chrome with:
 ```bash
 npm run test:browser
 ```